michaelahlers/scala-guide/documents/case-study/general-semantic-range-class/readme.md

 ## Exploring Solutions

-We probably already thought to author a `case class` to represent our range as a logical unit rather than pass around the left and right boundary values independently. `Option` seems a good choice to represent bounds, but far too often, `Option` (while extremely useful) is overloaded with unclear business concerns.[^2]
+We probably already thought to author a `case class` representing our range as a logical unit rather than pass around the left and right boundary values independently. `Option` seems a good choice to represent bounds, but far too often, `Option` (while extremely useful) is overloaded with unclear business concerns.[^2]

 [^2]: This is made clear by [Case Study: Better Interface Design with Types][case-study-better-interface-design-with-types].